SLO Rugby Men's Squad - Santa Barbara Tournament circa. 1978

 In the early 70’s the club enjoyed a period of stability with David Ritchie as coach and team leader.
 Ritchie had played scrum-half prior to joining SLORFC, at UCLA under the direction of Dennis Storer (coach of the Eagles).
 Ritchie added a touch of finesse to the club’s other qualities.
 At the same time, Rivera, Vic Eklund and Phil Kinney ended their gridiron football careers and with 15 other retiring gridironers, moved over to the rugby pitch.

 It was 1971; the Grogs had their best season ever.
 Ritchie was voted MVP at the prestigious Southern California Championship Tournament where the Grogs were the semi-finalists.
 He was also named to the first-ever Grizzlies (all California) touring side to Canada.
-That year the Grogs finished 13th at the National Tournament in Monterey.
+That year the Grogs finished 13th at the National Tournament in Pebble Beach, Monterey, Ca.

 In 1972, with the addition of other gridironers, including Marc Sindel and Greg Peters, they finished division play in a first place tie, but lost the championship trophy in a mathematical process of elimination.
 The club now had 40 players.

 In 1973, Thom Dimmit, the reigning #8 in California, joined the team.
 Dimmit was on tour in 1970 with the California Universities Tour of Australia, which went 8-1-1 and was the most successful America tour ever.
 In 1971, he was on the Grizzlies tour to Canada with Ritchie.
 His vast international experience was immediately felt as SLORFC went 15-5 in 1973, and 16th at Monterey.
 Dimmit added a new dimension to the rough and tumble style of play that characterized the forwards with an opened style of loose play.
 In 1974, many of the “old boys” departed from San Luis Obispo to play elsewhere.